 We do feel very privileged to live and work in such an amazing place and it is a treat to have the place to ourselves at the end of a long and busy open season.
 But when it comes around to 1 April, we are always glad to see the Gower Ranger again.
 She brings our summer staff and volunteers many of whom are close friends, the boatmen are also our mates and it is good to catch up with them.
 And the excitement of our day visitors reminds us every day just how special the island is.

 I do consider the island home, but am also aware that we are just the island’s guardians for a short time.

 VP: If you could see one thing happen for the good of Ramsey in the next few years, what would it be?

-For the future wellbeing of our seabirds we need the UK administrations (including the Welsh Assembly government) to honour the commitments they made under the Marine and Coastal Access bill and establish protected areas at sea.
+For the future well-being of our seabirds, we need the UK administrations (including the Welsh Government) to honour the commitments they made under the Marine and Coastal Access bill and establish protected areas at sea.
 Although our birds are protected whilst on the island, once they head out to sea to feed or on migration they have no such luxury.

 With growing pressure on our marine environment from fisheries, renewable energy technologies and mineral prospecting it has never been more critical to protect important areas for wildlife at sea.